-F-3a(4) Water for Fire Control
+F-3a(4) Water for Fire Control Water for CRANE.

-Lake Greenwood is the primary source of water for CRANE.
 The central water-treatment plant is rated at 2.16 million gallons per day.
 Approximately 600,000 gallons of water are allocated for fire protection.
 The water is discharged into the main fire distribution system under a constant pressure of between 40 and 70 pounds per square inch gauge (psig).

-The Feed Room is equipped with an automatic sprinkler system.
+The Kiln Room and the Feed Room are equipped with an automatic sprinkler system.
 Additionally, a fire hydrant is located on the southwest corner of the APE 1236 Incinerator unit within 25 feet of the Boiler Room.

-F-3b Aisle Space Requirements

-In the event of an emergency, the layout of the APE 1236 Incinerator allows for the unobstructed movement of emergency personnel and equipment to any location within the APE 1236 Incinerator.
-Exception, once munitions have been fed into the incinerator the kiln room and barrel room cannot be entered until eight hours after the last push off.
+F-36 Aisle Space Requirements In the event of an emergency, the layout of the APE 1236 Incinerator allows for the unobstructed movement of emergency personnel and equipment to any location within the APE 1236 Incinerator.
 Exhibit B-9 shows the layout of the APE 1236 Incinerator.